E. O. Wilson: Career

 From 1956 until 1996, Wilson was part of the faculty of Harvard.
 He began as an ant taxonomist and worked on understanding their microevolution, specifically how they developed into new species by escaping environmental disadvantages and moving into new habitats.
 He developed a theory of the "taxon cycle".

 In collaboration with mathematician William H. Bossert, Wilson developed a classification of pheromones based on insect communication patterns.
 In the 1960s, he collaborated with mathematician and ecologist Robert MacArthur in developing the theory of species equilibrium.
 In the 1970s he and biologist Daniel S. Simberloff tested this theory on tiny mangrove islets in the Florida Keys.
 They eradicated all insect species and observed the repopulation by new species.
 Wilson and MacArthur's book The Theory of Island Biogeography became a standard ecology text.

 In 1971, he published The Insect Societies, which argued that insect behavior and the behavior of other animals are influenced by similar evolutionary pressures.
 In 1973, Wilson was appointed the curator of entomology at the Harvard Museum of Comparative Zoology.
 In 1975, he published the book Sociobiology: The New Synthesis applying his theories of insect behavior to vertebrates, and in the last chapter, to humans.
 He speculated that evolved and inherited tendencies were responsible for hierarchical social organization among humans.
 In 1978 he published On Human Nature, which dealt with the role of biology in the evolution of human culture and won a Pulitzer Prize for General Nonfiction.

-Wilson was named the Frank B. Baird Jr., Professor of Science in 1976 and, after he retired from Harvard in 1996, he became the Pellegrino University Professor Emeritus.
+Wilson was named the Frank B. Baird Jr., Professor of Science in 1976.
+After he retired from Harvard in 1996, he became the Pellegrino University Professor Emeritus.
 In 1981 after collaborating with biologist Charles Lumsden, he published Genes, Mind and Culture, a theory of gene-culture coevolution.
 In 1990 he published The Ants, co-written with zoologist Bert Hölldobler, winning his second Pulitzer Prize for General Nonfiction.

 In the 1990s, he published The Diversity of Life (1992); an autobiography, Naturalist (1994); and Consilience: The Unity of Knowledge (1998) about the unity of the natural and social sciences.
 Wilson was praised for his environmental advocacy, and his secular-humanist and deist ideas pertaining to religious and ethical matters.

 Wilson was characterized by several titles during his career, including the "father of biodiversity", "ant man", and "Darwin's heir".
 In a PBS interview, David Attenborough described Wilson as "a magic name to many of us working in the natural world, for two reasons.
 First, he is a towering example of a specialist, a world authority.
 Nobody in the world has ever known as much as Ed Wilson about ants.
 But, in addition to that intense knowledge and understanding, he has the widest of pictures.
 He sees the planet and the natural world that it contains in amazing detail but extraordinary coherence".